EASTERN BONELLI'S WARBLER at Dungeness - 25th May 2025 - Rarity finder

 at Dungeness, 25th May 2025

-Although, at first, it remained hidden from view, the bird continued to sing at regular intervals, allowing me to track it along the outskirts of a tree line.
-I began recording the song and tried (through the intermittent phone signal), to send it to DBO assistant warden Jacob Spinks to get his input from internet searches.
-Finally, after 5-10 minutes I glimpsed the bird and recognised it as a Bonelli's type.
+Remaining hidden from view at first, the bird continued to sing at regular intervals, allowing me to track it along the outskirts of the tree line.
+I began recording the song and tried (through the intermittent phone signal), to send it to get a second opinion.

 Link to the recording at: xeno-canto: